 LEARNING ENVIRONMENT Building and maintaining a learning environment How can I seek out and be receptive to the interests and opinions of all students?
 Utilize student wellness surveys to open each class to assess both student well-being and attendance for virtual and in-person students Have a regular rotation of student and family outreach to ensure that all students feel supported and heard Actively seek out student feedback on lesson execution and interest levels to determine effectiveness across learning spaces Engage directly with family members to learn more about individual students and how they are responding to concurrent learning Provide designated office hours for parents to respond to concerns and questions they may have regarding their child's learning How can I create learning opportunities where all students can experience success?
 Provide office hours for students learning in both modalities Develop assignments aligned to objectives that offer student choice in demonstrating mastery of the objective. (e.g., choice boards, playlists) How can my class establish clear rules for learning and behavior?
-Create a poll or word cloud to determine what each student says they need to learn most effectively in their learning space Facilitate a classroom conversation to determine norms aligned to the learning needs of students in all learning spaces Ensure that all rules are inclusive of all learners in all modalities Ensure that all rules are inclusive of all learners is all modalities Ensure that all rules are inclusive of all learners is all modalities Ensure that all rules are inclusive of all learners is all modalities Ensure that all rules are inclusive of execution for the teacher rather than duplicating efforts based on student learning space (e.g., only materials submitted virtually will be assessed)
+Create a poll or word cloud to determine what each student says they need to learn most effectively in their learning space Facilitate a classroom conversation to determine norms aligned to the learning needs of students in all learning spaces (e.g., only materials submitted virtually will be assessed)